Log in

 To support liveable cities and healthy, resilient communities as Western Sydney grows, the NSW Government introduced new waterway health targets for the Wianamatta–South Creek catchment.
 To achieve these environmental, social and economic objectives, we must take a new approach to planning growth.
 We need to integrate water management early and protect sensitive waterways to prevent degradation, erosion and pollution as development occurs.

-In 2022, the NSW Government appointed us as the Regional Stormwater Authority for the 5 Western Sydney Aerotropolis initial precincts: Mamre Road, Bradfield, Badgerys Creek, Northern Gateway and Agribusiness.
+In 2022, the NSW Government appointed us as the Regional Stormwater Authority for the Western Sydney Aerotropolis Initial Precincts: Mamre Road, Bradfield, Badgerys Creek, Northern Gateway and Agribusiness.
 We're responsible for delivering, managing and maintaining the regional stormwater network, along with drinking water, wastewater and recycled water networks, on behalf of the government.

 Stormwater infrastructure requires significant investment.
-We will deliver investment gradually over the next 10–20 years in alignment with the predicted completion of the precincts.
-This will minimise and manage the impacts of development as it occurs.
+We will deliver investment gradually over the next 30 years in alignment with the predicted completion of the precincts.
+This will minimise and manage the impacts of development on the environment in the Aerotropolis as it occurs.

-A bonding rate of $1,043,456 million per developable hectare ($FY26) has been set based on efficiencies and learnings from IPART's review of the Mamre Road Precinct scheme.
-The bonding rate will increase each year in line with CPI.
+A bonding rate of $1.043 million per developable hectare ($FY26) has been set based on efficiencies and learnings from IPART's review of the Mamre Road Precinct scheme.
+It is 40% less than initial estimates and will increase each year in line with CPI.

 Our approach to stormwater infrastructure contribution bonding reflects our commitment to delivering efficient and timely investment in the Aerotropolis precincts to support urban development.
-If you're planning developments in the Aerotropolis initial precincts, engage with us as soon as possible.
-We need to explore how to optimise and integrate your development with the stormwater scheme to minimise costs and maximise developable land while achieving the waterway health objectives.
+If you're planning developments in the Aerotropolis initial precincts, please download the finalised Integrated Stormwater Scheme Plan and engage with us as soon as possible.
+Proposed development should integrate with the published Integrated Stormwater Scheme to minimise costs and expediate approval timeframes.

-Contact the relevant case manager.
-Or call 13 20 92 8am–5:30pm Monday to Friday (except public holidays) and ask for the City, Growth & Development team.
-Or email aerostormwater@sydneywater.com.au.
+Call 13 20 92 8am–5:30pm Monday to Friday (except public holidays) and ask for the City, Growth & Development team or email aerostormwater@sydneywater.com.au.

 If you're constructing works that we require, your design needs to be certified before you can start work.
 All design work should be consistent with the draft Stormwater scheme infrastructure design guideline: Western Sydney and its appendices: